 Note: There is masking on the front of the sheet to protect it – this should be carefully pulled downwards and removed when the job is complete.

-1. Check all walls to be clad, make sure they are dry and free from oil/grease.
+1. Check all walls to be clad, make sure they are dry and free from oil and grease.

 2. New walls and plasterwork should be cleaned down with a sweeping brush, and a coat of PVA applied (mix one part PVA to four parts water).
 This can be applied with a roller or paint brush.
 (Note that there is masking on the front of sheet to protect it, this should be carefully pulled downwards and removed when the job is complete)

-3. If the back of the sheet needs to be cleaned, use only recommended Geocel products.
+3. If the back of the sheet needs to be cleaned, use only recommended DL chemicals cleaning products.
 Never clean the sheet with harsh liquids or chemicals.

 4. The bottom (heavy) J-trim can be bonded and sealed to the wall (a fixing can also be used to secure the trim).
 The position for the J-trim is usually 100mm from the bottom of the trim to the finished floor level, to allow for the flooring detail.

 5. To cut the sheets to the correct height, measure vertically from the bottom of the trim to the ceiling and deduct 3mm for expansion of the PVC sheet (Fig 1).

 6. Peel back some of the masking at the top of the sheet and cut the top (light) J-trim to size (1230mm will allow for 5mm extra each side of the sheet), then clip it on to the top of the sheet.

-8. Lift the sheet into the bottom J-trim, press against the wall and smooth it out with your hands until the sheet has fully gripped the wall.
+8. Lift the sheet into the bottom J-trim, and smooth out with your hands until the sheet has fully gripped the wall.
 (For an overall bonded system use Polyeuratene 2 Part ( 6.5kg) adhesive and apply with a 3mm notched trowel

 9. At the edge of the sheet, carefully peel back some of the masking tape.
-Cut the back part of the 2-part joiner trim to correct height by measuring from the ceiling to the bottom of the heavy J-trim.
+Cut the backing trim of the 2-part joiner bar to correct height by measuring from the ceiling to the bottom of the heavy J-trim.
 Deduct 60mm from the measurement and cut to size.